dogweather/forkful/content/en/rust/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in Rust involves utilizing libraries to produce unpredicted numerical values, which is indispensable for tasks ranging from cryptography and simulations to gaming and randomized algorithms.

 ## How to:
 Rust relies on external crates for random number generation, with `rand` being the most commonly used.
 To start generating random numbers, you'll first need to add `rand` to your `Cargo.toml` file:

 ```toml